Watch preview of 'Roger Federer, Everywhere is Home'

-You can watch the entire special, "Roger Federer: Everywhere is Home," on Tuesday, Dec.
-17 on ESPN and the ESPN App (8 p.m.
+You can watch "Roger Federer: Everywhere is Home" on Tuesday on ESPN and the ESPN App (8 p.m.
 ET), but you can check out a few sneak peeks here:

 Federer's attempt to set a world record